codefortulsa/landuse/README.md

 * add-geocode-json.js -- Reads json array file and creates a new json array file with geocoded addresses

+* assign-census-block.js -- Reads json array file and creates a new file with census block added

 * json-to-csv.js -- Reads json array file and save a csv file

 ## Service Modules